 Windsor Suspension Bridge

-Great place for those seeking adrenaline, and definitely not for the faint-hearted.
-Opened in 2016, Windsor Suspension Bridge is one of the newest additions in the reserve.
-It’s 71 meters long, and is hanging 50m above the ground.
+Windsor Suspension Bridge is a great place for those seeking adrenaline, and definitely not for the faint-hearted.
+It was opened in 2016 as one of the newest additions in the Reserve.
+It’s 71m long and is hanging 50m above the ground.

 Skywalk

 Another attraction not for the faint-hearted.
-Skywalk is a glass platform located 340 meters above sea level and offers unforgettable views over Gibraltar, Spain and Morocco.
+Skywalk is a glass platform located 340m a.s.l and offers unforgettable views over Gibraltar, Spain, and Morocco.
 Fun facts: it was opened in 2018 by Star Wars actor Mark Hamill (Luke Skywalker) and it can carry the weight of 5 elephants (or 340 people, standing on it at the same time).

 O’Hara’s Battery